WLAN-Pi/.github/docs/governance.md

-# WLAN Pi Governance
+# WLAN Pi governance

-This project is governed by a group of core maintainers who collaborate to guide its development, ensure quality, and foster an inclusive, open community.
+This project is governed by a group of core maintainers who guide its development, ensure quality, and foster an open, inclusive community.

-Decisions are made, with input from contributors, with aim to serve the long-term sustainability and goals of the project.
+Decisions are made with input from contributors and aim to serve the project's long-term goals and sustainability.